PDB-REDO/alphafill/README.md

 The database can be filled with the `alphafill rebuild-db` command.
 If you built the code with resources using [mrc](https://github.com/mhekkel/mrc) this will take care of setting up the tables as well, otherwise you have to create the tables running the db-schema.sql file.

 After this setting up, you can start a web server using `alphafill server start`.
 Use `alphafill server status` to find the status of the server and `alphafill server stop` to stop it again.
-In this case the alphafill server is run as a daemon and log files will be written to /var/log/alphafill/.
+In this case the alphafill server runs as a daemon and log files will be written to /var/log/alphafill/.
 You can also start with the extra --no-daemon option and then the server will run in the foreground.